Paleo Mongolian Beef

 - Sprinkle the arrowroot over the pieces of beef and toss to evenly coat.
 Melt 2 tablespoons of butter in a frying pan or wok over high heat.
 Working in small batches, add the beef pieces to the hot oil so that no two pieces are touching (we're avoiding "crowding" the pan so that each piece can get a good crisp).
 Sear the beef on one side for about 2.5 minutes, or until it has a deep brown color, then flip it over to get the same texture on the other side.
 Once cooked and crispy-looking, transfer the cooked pieces to a separate bowl or plate.
 Continue with the rest of the beef pieces, adding more butter or oil as needed.

 - Once the beef pieces are all cooked and set aside, add 1 tablespoon of butter and the teaspoon of sesame oil to the same pan.
 Turn the heat down to medium and then add the garlic.
 Saute for about 2 minutes and then add the ginger and chili peppers.
-Saute for an additional two minutes, until fragrant, and then add the coconut aminos and sea salt.
+Saute for an additional two minutes, until fragrant, and then add the coconut aminos.
 Bring the sauce up to a simmer and use a spoon to stir while scraping any beef bits off the bottom of the pan.

 - Garnish with the sesame seeds and enjoy.